Skip to main content

 To translate the Footer Template, follow the steps below:

-1. Go to WPMLTranslation Management.
+1. Go to WPMLTranslation Management

-5. Click Translate selected content.
+5. Click on the Translate button

 Different Footer Layout on the Second Language